CLS-Data/Fertility-histories-in-four-UK-cohort-studies/README.md

 # Fertility-histories-in-four-UK-cohort-studies
-This code is to accompany the deposit of derived fertility variables for four UK cohort studies:
+This Stata code is to accompany the deposit of derived fertility variables for four UK cohort studies:

 •	1946 MRC National Survey of Health and Development (NSHD)